tahowallet/extension/README.md

 Here is a light guide to the directory structure:

 ```
 .github/ # GitHub-specific tooling

 package.json      # private extension package
 webpack.config.js # Webpack build for extension

+src/ # extension source files
-background.js       # entry file for the background extension script; should
+  background.js # entry file for the background extension script; should be
-                    # be minimal and call in to @tallyho/tally-wallet
+                # minimal and call in to @tallyho/tally-wallet
-ui.js               # entry file for the frontend UI; should be minimal and
+  ui.js         # entry file for the frontend UI; should be minimal and bind
-                    # bind the functionality in @tallyho/tally-ui
+                # the functionality in @tallyho/tally-ui

 dist/ # output directory for builds
   brave/   # browser-specific